 - Dr. Gurushree Ramesh, the mother of Aparna, is a Ph.D.
 English Language Teacher.

-- She Graduated from Visvesvaraya National Institute of Technology.
+- She graduated from Visvesvaraya National Institute of Technology, Nagpur.

 - Aparna earned her master’s degree at CEPT University in Ahmedabad.

-- She interned at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in Urban Planning..
+- She interned in Urban Planning, at the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, Germany.

-- She completed her fellowship with the Government of India’s Smart City Mission, Ministry of Housing and Urban Affairs.
+- She pursued her fellowship with GoI’s (Government of India’s) Smart City Mission, under the Ministry of Housing and Urban Affairs.

-Aparna Ramesh IAS: Her Job And Life Before UPSC Exam
+Aparna Ramesh IAS: Job and Life Before UPSC

 Aparna Ramesh IAS was living a good life before her selection to UPSC.
-She was born in Chennai and has lived in ten different cities throughout seven Indian states.
+She was born in Chennai and has lived in ten different cities across seven Indian states.

-She changed many cities during her childhood because of her father’s job due to which she experienced many cultures and made friends with people from various cultural and lingual backgrounds.
+She changed many cities during her childhood because of her father’s job due to which she experienced many cultures and made friends with people from various cultural and linguistic backgrounds.

 Her father served as a Civil Servant in the Indian Revenue Service (Customs and Indirect Taxes).
 Her mother has a doctorate in English Language Teaching.
 She attributes her accomplishment to her parents and praises their support.

-This exposure helped her build the spark to become in a position of authority and do something related to infrastructure issues, and the betterment of the people and cities.
+This exposure helped her build the spark to reach at a position of authority and do something related to infrastructure issues, and the betterment of the people and cities.

-“Since I had limited time, my strategy was to focus on preparation.
-I studied only those components which were relevant for the exam.” – Aparna Ramesh IAS
+During an interview, she quoted that since she had limited time, her strategy was to focus on preparation.
+Hence she studied only those components which were relevant for the exam.

 Aparna decided during her preparatory period to study from 4 a.m. to 7 a.m. every day before beginning her professional career, following which she worked the entire day.
 She used to study for at least 8 to 10 hours on her weekly off.